gzweigle/open-hybrid-piano/documentation/README.md

 Three versions of the piano are in development.
 More are likely in the future.
 Further details, design, code, and hardware is in the root level *firmware*, *hardware*, *mechanical*, and *software* directories.

-If a piano based on one of these architectures is stable enough for release, then information on all components required to build the piano is in the root level *packages* directory.
+If a piano based on one of these architectures is stable enough for release, then information on all components required to build the piano is in the root level *pianos* directory.

 ## Performance Architecture
 The original architecture.